 Mental Health Rehab

 Drug and alcohol abuse can have emotional consequences.
 Stopping drug and alcohol use can cause mental and emotional symptoms of withdrawal.
 Although acutely distressing, these symptoms may only be temporary.

 Mental health treatment and counseling are often necessary to treat painful emotional symptoms.
 When brought on by withdrawal, these symptoms may only be temporary and should gradually fade away after a period of sobriety.
-However, for your son to receive the best care possible and to relieve undue suffering, mental health therapies are necessary.
+However, for your son or daughter to receive the best care possible and to relieve undue suffering, mental health therapies are necessary.

 The mental health counseling given in rehab is not at all the same thing as mental health counseling for severe mental illnesses.

 Mental health counseling in rehabilitation centers focuses on addressing the underlying mental, emotional and spiritual issues as they relate to substance and alcohol abuse.
 Usually, mental health treatment is short term during rehab and gradually decreases during the patient’s treatment and recovery period.